-The University of Chicago: Biological Sciences Division: Department of Radiology and Cellular Oncology
+The University of Chicago: Biological Sciences Division: Department of Radiation and Cellular Oncology

-The University of Chicago's Department of Radiation and Cellular Oncology, is searching for a full-time faculty member at any rank.
-The appointee will provide clinical care and potentially leadership of a practice comprising one or two radiation oncologists plus nursing, physics, dosimetry, and therapy staff.
+The University of Chicago’s Department of Radiation and Cellular Oncology is searching for a full-time faculty member at any rank.
+The appointee will provide clinical care and may lead a practice comprised of one or two radiation oncologists as well as nursing, physics, dosimetry, and therapy staff.
 The clinical work will primarily be based at one location, but coverage is required at other sites, as needed.
 Other duties will include teaching and supervision of trainees and students, and scholarly activity.
 Academic rank and compensation (including a generous package of fringe benefits) are dependent upon qualifications.
 We especially welcome applicants who have formerly served as an attending Radiation Oncologist in an academic institution, as well as those who have experience participating in clinical trials.

 Prior to the start of employment, qualified applicants must: 1) have a medical doctorate or equivalent, 2) hold or be eligible for medical licensure in the State of Illinois, 3) be Board certified or eligible in Radiation Oncology, and 4) have residency training in Radiation Oncology.